VIER-CognitiveVoice/rasa-meter-reading-bot/README.md

 # Contact us in case of any Questions

-Contact us via support@vier.ai.
+Contact us via info@vier.ai.
 We are happy to learn about the great voice bots you build.